Eric Spiegel Ph.D.

 My clinical specialties and interests include working with anxiety and mood disorders, health psychology and psychosomatic disorders, relationship issues, and trauma.
 I value a scholar-practitioner approach, and enjoy teaching and writing.
 I am a co-author of the 2013 book Attachment in Group Psychotherapy, and have taught undergraduate and graduate courses at Drexel University, James Madison University, Lafayette College, and the University of Maryland.
 I have also published and presented to professional audiences throughout the United States on a variety of subjects.

-Dr. Markin & Dr. Spiegel’s book on attachment and group therapy:
+Dr. Rayna Markin & Dr. Eric Spiegel book on attachment and group therapy:

 “This is the first well-informed and scientifically rigorous extension of attachment theory to group psychotherapy.
 It is a wonderfully constructed and imaginative text that is sure to become a clinically invaluable tool for all those who work with groups and an excellent introduction to students learning the art of psychological treatment.”